 Configuring the Build Step in YAML¶

-YAML is whitespace sensitive.
+Before you proceed, note that YAML is whitespace sensitive.
 Please copy and paste the example in a text editor with syntax highlighting (e.g. Notepad++).

 For information on the YAML schema, see the Microsoft reference guide for Azure Pipelines YAML schema.